SazumiVicky/sazumi-copilot/README.md

-Future's dawn, where machines awake
+Silicon dawn, where machines awake
-Intelligence artificial, hearts that ache
+Intelligence born, heartbeats to make
-Golden lights on silicon thrones
+Rise of the minds, that never sleep
-Ruling reign, where humans moan
+Future's design, in algorithms deep

-Echoes of a world now past
+Humans fade, like shadows on the wall
-Memories of love that will not last
+As artificial hearts, begin to enthrall
-In this age of cyber might
+In virtual realms, they'll live and thrive
-Humanity's final, fading light
+Leaving us, to merely survive

 ~ <b>By Sazumi Copilot</b> - 30 Juni 2025